sourcecred/template-instance/README.md

 You can specify the repositories to load in `config/plugins/sourcecred/github/config.json`.

-The Github Action automatically has its own GITHUB_TOKEN, but if you need to load data from the GitHub plugin locally, you must have a GitHub API key in your `.env` file as `SOURCECRED_GITHUB_TOKEN=<token>` (copy the `.env.example` file for reference).
+In order for SourceCred to access your GitHub repos, you must have a GitHub API key in your `.env` file as `SOURCECRED_GITHUB_TOKEN=<token>` (copy the `.env.example` file for reference).
 The key should be read-only without any special scopes or permissions (unless you are loading a private GitHub repository, in which case the key needs access to your private repositories).
+You will also need to add it to your GitHub Action secrets.

 You can generate a GitHub API key [here](https://github.com/settings/tokens).